waiting-for-dev/web_pipe/README.md

 `web_pipe` is a modular rack application builder through a pipe of operations on an immutable struct.

-In order to use in conjunction with [dry-rb](https://dry-rb.org/) ecosystem, see also [`dry-web-web_pipe`](https://github.com/waiting-for-dev/dry-web-web_pipe).
+To use in conjunction with [dry-rb](https://dry-rb.org/) ecosystem, see also [`dry-web-web_pipe`](https://github.com/waiting-for-dev/dry-web-web_pipe).

 If you want to use it with a Rails project, don't miss docs for the [rails